camillasancricca/LeveragingAdaptiveContinuousLearning4DataPreparation/README.md

 ## 📂 Project Structure

 - `📁 Datasets/datasetCreated`: CSV datasets generated from previous research.
-- `📁 Datasets/datasetCreation-Notebooks`: Jupyter notebooks for creating and profiling datasets.
 - `📁 Environments`: Scripts to simulate real-world scenarios for experiments.
 - `📁 Experiments`: Files for running Off-On Policy experiments, including sensitivity tuning and full simulations.
 - `📁 Learners`: Implementations of different learning algorithms for the experiments.